sharriet/code-together/tutorial-3/README.md

 ![TDD Workflow](images/TDD-workflow.png)

-+ Inside `tests/`, create a file, `test_mymodel.py`
+&#10140; Inside `tests/`, create a file, `test_mymodel.py`
 - In the above, replace 'mymodel' with the name of the class you are planning to implement.
 For example, I am about to implement a TopicList class, hence I will call my python file, `test_topiclist.py`.

-+ Open the test file you just created
+&#10140; Open the test file you just created

-+ Identify a method of the class you intend to write, which is needed for your story to meet its acceptance criteria
+&#10140; Identify a method of the class you intend to write, which is needed for your story to meet its acceptance criteria
 - For example, TopicList needs a `get_topics()` method, which will return the topics data
+- Your method should have a name that describes what it does, and it should use the python naming convention for functions and methods (lowercase, words separated by underscores)

-+ Identify one or more criteria that will allow us to know if this method is behaving correctly
+&#10140; Identify one or more criteria that will allow us to know if this method is behaving correctly
 - For example, `get_topics()` should return a list, and its length should be greater than 0
 - We may need to add to this list of pass criteria later, so keep it simple for now!

-+ Write a single test for your method
+&#10140; Write a single test for your method
 - Use `assert` statements to evaluate your test criteria
 - Here is an example:

                 def test_get_topics_is_list():
                         tl = TopicList()
                         assert isinstance(tl.get_topics(), list)
-                        assert len(tl.get_topics()) > 0
 - In the above, I define a function, `test_get_topics_is_list()` (in pytest, all tests should be prefixed with `test_`, followed by the name of the method or function they are testing.)
 - The name of the test function should describe the thing it is testing (it essentially tests a single requirement)
-        - I then create an instance of my TopicList class (which I haven't written yet)
+- I then create an instance of my `TopicList` class (which I haven't written yet!)
-        - I then include 2 assert statements to evaluate whether the `get_topics()` method returns a list of length > 0
+- I then include a single assert statement to evaluate whether the `get_topics()` method returns a list

-+ Run the test from the integrated terminal:
+&#10140; Run the test from the integrated terminal:

                 pytest tests/
 - Of course it will FAIL with a NameError because we haven't written the class yet!

-+ Create a file called `mymodel.py` in your models directory (replacing mymodel with the name of the class)
+&#10140; Create a file called `mymodel.py` in your models directory (replacing mymodel with the name of the class)
 - For example, I have created a `topiclist.py` file

-+ In the new file, define the class, but without any code in it.
+&#10140; In the new file, define the class, but without any code in it.
 For example,

                 class TopicList:
                         pass
-+ Import the class into the top of your test script.
+&#10140; Import the class into the top of your test script.
 For example,

                 from models.topiclist import TopicList

-+ Run pytest again
+&#10140; Run pytest again
 - This time you should receive an AttributeError, because we haven't defined the method we're trying to test yet.

-## Step 6: Write the minimum code to pass the tests
+## Step 6: Write the minimum code to pass the test

-+ Next implement the minimum amount of code in your class definition to make the tests pass.
+&#10140; Implement the minimum amount of code in your class definition to make the test pass.
 - Here's my example:

                 class TopicList:

                         # Instance method
                         def get_topics(self):
                                 return [1,2,3,4]

-+ Re-run your test.
-Eventually you should see some satisfying green passes:
+&#10140; Re-run your test.
+Eventually you should see a satisfying green pass!

 ![Passing Tests](images/tests-pass.png)

 Clearly my code is not finished yet, but I have satisfied my first requirement!
-Next I need to repeat this process, until all the acceptance criteria for the story are met.
+Next I need to repeat this process, until all the acceptance criteria for the story have been met.

 ## Step 7: Write more tests before writing more code!

-+ Add more test cases to your test function, or create additional test functions.
-        - For example, I could add a test case to my `test_get_topics` function to check a topic is a dictionary object in the anticipated format.
+&#10140; Write another test to test another critera.
 - **Remember:** Each new test you write should test a different requirement.
-For example, another test might be, `test_get_topics_by_difficulty`, which could check that the topics returned by the `get_topics` method return only topics of a certain difficulty.
+- For example, in my case, another test might be, `test_get_topics_by_difficulty`.
+This would check that the topics returned by the `get_topics` method returned only topics of a certain difficulty.
 This might lead to a bit of code refactoring!

-+ Run the tests - which will most likely fail the first time you run them!
+&#10140; Run the new test - which will most likely fail the first time you run them!

-+ Add just enough new code to pass the new tests/test cases
+&#10140; Add just enough new code to pass the new test

-+ Repeat... (for a maximum of 50 mins!)
+&#10140; Repeat... (for a maximum of 30-50 mins!)
+- It's important to take regular breaks when pairing

 ## Step 8: Commit your work

-At this stage you need to add, commit, push your work to the remote repository as before.
+&#10140; At this stage you should add, commit, push your work to the remote repository on GitHub

-+ **Don't** add and commit any files related to your python virtual environment!
++ **Don't** add or commit any files related to your python virtual environment!
-+ **Only** add the files in your `data`, `models` and `tests` directories
++ **Only** add the files in your `data`, `models` and `tests` directories!

 ## Step 9: Create a requirements file

 In order for others to be able to recreate your virtual environment, we need to make a `requirements.txt` file which will be stored along with our source code.
 We can do this with `pip freeze`.

-+ Generate a `requirements.txt` file:
+&#10140; Generate a `requirements.txt` file:

                 pip freeze > requirements.txt

-+ Add, commit and push the requirements file to the remote repository on git
+&#10140; Add, commit and push the requirements file to the remote repository on GitHub

 ## Step 10: Create a README file for your application

 Every code project needs a README file!
 This should include instructions for others on how to run and use your application.
 To start with, we'll keep ours very lightweight, with a simple set of instructions for recreating the virtual environment and running the tests.

-+ Create a `README.md` file in the base of your local repository
+&#10140; Create a `README.md` file in the base of your local repository

-+ Add some text to your README file, which should include something like the following:
+&#10140; Add some text to your README file, which should include something like the following:

         From a terminal, clone this repository: